metabase/metabase/docs/developers-guide-osx.md

    # Install Perl modules used by ./setup and ./release
    cpan install File::Copy::Recursive JSON Readonly String::Util Text::Caml WWW::Curl::Simple

-   # Fix script not using updated version of Perl
+   # Fix script not using updated version of Perl (this is fixed in master as of August 4th 2016)
    sed -i '' -e 's!usr/bin/perl!usr/bin/env perl!' ./bin/osx-setup

    # Copy JRE and uberjar